Component-Oriented-PHP/tutorials/basic/10-markdown.md

 Okay, we have solved the second issue.
 How do we test if the current setup works?
 Well, let's implement dynamic pages on our site to see if it works and finish our basic application.

 ## Dynamic Pages

+Now, you know that we will be using markdown files to store site pages.
+So that makes the current AboutController obsoltete.
+Remove the AboutController (or keep it if you want; but don't forget to deregister the /about route in `config/routes.php` then).

+Let's create a `src/Controller/PageController.php` to handle dynamic pages.